shawnsandy/img-fly/README.md

 composer require shawnsandy/img-fly
 ```

-### If you are running Laravel  5.4 or eariler, in Laravel 5.5 and higher the package automatically installs itself
+### In Laravel 5.5 and higher the package automatically installs itself.
+If you are running Laravel  5.4 or earlier please follow the instructions below.

 * Add the provider to your `config\app.php` providers.